-Bob Seger accepts ‘Legend of Live” award from Billboard
+Bob Seger deemed ‘Legend of Live’ by Billboard

 Bob Seger was honored with Billboard’s “Legend of Live” award at the 12th annual Billboard Touring Conference & Awards Thursday night in New York.